loris-imageserver/loris/README.md

  * `kdu_expand`
  * ImageMagick (`convert`)

-Both of the above should be on your PATH and executable from the command line.
+Paths to both of the above (binaries and libs) will need to be configured.

 More on this in [deployment.md][8]